 To transfer data between a master and slave, or vice versa, the construction of a BSD frame is required.
-A BSD frame contains seven key components: pause/sync, a direction (DIR) bit, the slave address, the register address, data, parity bits (P1 and P2), and the acknowledge bit from the slave.
+A BSD frame contains seven key components: pause/sync, direction (DIR) bit, slave address, register address, data, parity (P1 and P2) bits, and acknowledge from the slave.